SwetSagar/leetcode-sql-50/README.md

 # leetcode-sql-50
-Would contain solutions and learning from leetcode SQL 50 study plan.
+Would contain solutions and learnings from leetcode SQL 50 study plan.